kshedden/go_data_workshop/README.md

 Go scripts can be placed anywhere in your file system.
-Go packages that are able to be used by other Go programs should be placed in your GOHOME directory, which defaults to the go directory in the top level of your home directory, i.e. ~/go.
+Go packages that are able to be used by other Go programs should be placed in your GOHOME directory, which defaults to the directory named "go" in the top level of your home directory, i.e. ~/go.

 Go source files are text files with suffix ".go".
 A very simple Go program is: